RobEn-AAST/ROV-Gstreamer/README.md

 <h1>ROV Raspberry Pi Camera script</h1>

 ### Tech
-scripts that utilizes the ***Gstreamer*** API to send and recieve Stream data from the Rov camera system to the topside computers over a home network with ID 192.168.2.UUU
+scripts that utilizes the ***Gstreamer*** API to send and recieve Stream data from the Rov camera system to the topside computers over an IP network with ID 192.168.2.X

 ### TODO: